Board certifications

 He remains active in publishing and has co-authored many articles in peer-reviewed cardia and EP journals.
 He travels internationally lecturing and continues to be involved in clinical research and procedures in Europe, South America, and Asia.

-Cardia electrophysiology is not his only passion, however.
+Cardiac electrophysiology is not his only passion, however.
 He remains an avid lifelong LA Lakers fan and loves beach sports, live music, and football.

 My passion in Medicine has always been to learn and to educate.
 I have always tried to simplify complex topics so that I can be an effective learner and teacher.
 I have been fortunate to work under the tutelage of remarkable mentors to carry this passion.